Free dental care for you and your family

 There's no reason to be afraid as our facilities have highly trained dental staff.

-If you need a general anaesthetic to put you to sleep, you'll be sent to a local hospital, where a dentist there will perform the procedure.
+If you need a general anaesthetic to put you to sleep, you'll be sent to a local hospital, where a dentist will perform the procedure.

 Remember to bring along your identity document and proof of address, and make sure to arrive at the clinic early to avoid long queues.